-On April 12, 2021, ASI provided written notice of this incident to affected individuals, which includes one (1) Maine resident.
-Written notice was provided in substantially the same form as the letter attached hereto as Exhibit A.
+On or about April 20, 2021, MJA provided written notice of this incident to affected individuals, which include one (1) Maine resident.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.